OrsanZ/OpenDarkCore/README.md

 ```

 ## Using OpenDarkCore

 OpenDarkCore has 5 different operation modes, 4 of those for lighting and 1 for the mouses DPI.

 To use these operation modes, OpenDarkCore needs ~~**root privileges**~~ permission to write to the mouse.

-You can either run OpenDarkCore as root, or install the udev rule *99-opendarkcore.rules* into your */etc/udev/rules.d/*, and then add yourself to the group *odc*, using:
+You can either run OpenDarkCore as root (which is not recommended), or install the udev rule _99-opendarkcore.rules_ into your _/etc/udev/rules.d/_, and then add yourself to the group _odc_, using:

 ```
 sudo usermod -a -G odc <your user>
 ```

 After doing so, you should be able to use OpenDarkCore as a non-root user.
 Keep in mind that for now, the CORSAIR Dark Core RGB **Non-SE** is not supported.
 If you have that mouse, please open an issue, so I can get its ProductID and make it compatible.

 A guide to the different operation modes can be displayed using:

 ```
 opendarkcore --help
 ```

 #### Experimental features

 - The `--zones` argument does not work consistently.

 #### To be implemented

 - The option to disable dpi profiles.

 #### Lighting

 OpenDarkCore provides the same lighting modes as Corsair's iCUE, those being:

 - Static
 - Rainbow
 - Color Shift
 - Color Pulse

 ##### Static

 The static mode is dead simple, to make your mouse a static color, use

 ```
 opendarkcore --static <R> <G> <B>
 ```

 for the color white, one would use

 ```
 opendarkcore --static 255 255 255
 ```

 ##### Rainbow

 The rainbow mode is even simpler.
 To make your mouse look like a christmas ornament on acid, use

 ```
 opendarkcore --rainbow
 ```

 Additionally, the speed of the rainbow can be specified using `--speed <s>`.
 The speed value can be an integer from 1 to 3,
 3 being the fastest and 1 being the slowest.
 The `--speed` argument is also valid for the color shift and color pulse mode.